Giovanni di Balduccio

 Giovanni di Balduccio (c.1290-1349)

 Italian Gothic sculptor of the medieval period, Giovanni di Balduccio worked in 14th century Italy.
 Very little is known of his life, and we only have four signed works on which to base our opinion of his sculpture.
-He is mainly credited for spreading the Gothic artistic style of the Pisano sculptural dynasty (Nicola Pisano and his son Giovanni Pisano).
+He is mainly credited for spreading the Pisano style of Gothic sculpture, initiated by Nicola Pisano (1206-78) and his son Giovanni Pisano (1250-1314).

 Early Life